2022–23 North Carolina Tar Heels men's basketball team: Offseason

 After the conclusion of the 2021–22 season, Anthony Harris and Dawson Garcia entered the transfer portal.
 Garcia announced he would transfer to Minnesota to be closer with family in the wake of the family issues that forced him to miss the latter half of the previous season.
 Brady Manek also left the team, as the previous season was his final year of collegiate eligibility.
 Manek had taken advantage of the extra year given out by the NCAA in response to COVID-19 to play for the Tar Heels in 2021–22.
-Harris committed to transfer to Rhode Island in May, but is unable to enroll at URI due to reported academic issues.
+Harris committed to transfer to Rhode Island in May, but was unable to enroll at URI due to reported academic issues.
 Guard Kerwin Walton also announced plans to transfer on May 1, 2022, the last day to enter the portal and maintain eligibility for the following season.

 After speculation that he would turn pro and enter the 2022 NBA draft, Armando Bacot confirmed his return in a video for the 2022–23 season on April 13, 2022.
 A few days later, Leaky Black, R. J. Davis and Caleb Love similarly announced their intentions to return for the 2022–23 season.
-On June 18th, former Northwestern forward Pete Nance announced that he had committed to North Carolina, completing their roster for the 2022–23 season.
+On June 18, former Northwestern forward Pete Nance announced that he had committed to North Carolina, completing their roster for the 2022–23 season.